isaaceindhoven/lando-rabbitmq/README.md

 ### Configuration

 1. `version` - To specify which Rabbitmq version you want to install.
 Currently 3.9, 3.10 and 3.11 are supported.
-(Default: 3.11)
 2. `management` - To specify if you want to include the management dashboard of Rabbitmq.
 Can be true or false.
 (Default: true)
 3. `alpine` - Whether to use an Alpine image or a regular one.
 Can be true or false.
 (Default: true)
+4. `creds` - You can pass a `user` and `password` for the Rabbitmq instance.
+(Default user: 'user', Default password: 'user')

 ### Example